Deliciously Moist Orange Cake (GF)(DF)

 :: I also DOUBLE the amount of oranges that I poach & puree - freezing a quantity in the fridge for a quick cake when I need one!
 The puree freezes well.

 :: In the episode of SBS Food Safari, the cook explained that to make the cake "Kosher", hold the eggs up to the light & check for blood spots.
 For more information on Kosher Eggs, follow this link.

 |:: poured into a prepared baking pan ::|

-Style: I like to keep some thinly sliced wedges of the boiled oranges for the top of the cake.
-These are rather delicious & have intense colour.
+Style: I like to keep aside some thinly sliced wedges of the boiled oranges dipped in heated apricot jam, then chilled in the fridge, for the top of the cake.
+These are rather delicious & have intense flavour & colour.